vzurui/IDM221-vpl26/content markdown.md

 ## About
 Hi, I’m Vy!
 I am a student at Drexel University majoring in User Experience and Interaction Design.
 Through the purpose of user experience, we bridge the gap between technology and art.
 I strive to design experiences that connect and inspire users everywhere.
 Digital design is always expanding and I want to contribute to making it more accessible, more enjoyable and easier for everyone to use.
 Together, let’s explore the potential in UXID to create greater things.
 ## Resume
+<center>Vy Le
+610-570-9932
+vpl26@drexel.edu</center>
+####**EDUCATION**
+Drexel University								Philadelphia, PA
+Bachelor of Science in User Experience & Interaction Design Anticipated Graduation: June 2027 			Cumulative GPA: 3.9
+####**PROFESSIONAL SKILL**
+Business Software: Microsoft Office (Word, Excel, etc), Google Suite (Docs, Sheets, etc) Design Software: Adobe Creative Cloud (Illustrator, Photoshop, After Effects, Premiere)
+Languages: Vietnamese
+####**RELEVANT COURSEWORK**
+Intro to Web Development
+Computer Imaging I
+Game Design I
+Intro to Design I
+Foundational Tools for Animation & VFX
+####**WORK EXPERIENCE**
+*Vanderwende Cream Farmery*					Philadelphia, PA

+Ice Cream Server						June 2022 - Present
+Handled cash and credit transactions of up to $800 a day in an efficient manner to satisfy customers Delivered friendly and inviting attitude to customers to provide a positive experience Demonstrated strong communication and teamwork skills among staff to keep an orderly workplace

+*Juju Salon & Organics*						Philadelphia, PA Assistant							June 2021 - August 2021
+Facilitated clean and enjoyable environments to satisfy customers Monitored items and restocked when needed to make efficient use of downtime Provided assistance to stylists including sanitizing tools and communicating with clients to contribute to a smoother work flow

+*WorkReady Summer Program*					Philadelphia, PA
+ESL Student Leader					June 2019 - August 2019
+Collaborated with ESL teacher to compose lesson plans for students that will enrich their skills Listened and answered to students' concerns to help create a more comforting atmosphere Maintained a detailed a spreadsheet of information regarding the classroom and academics to remain organized

 ## Portfolio
 DesertExercise_VyLe: For this exercise, the purpose of it was to become more familiar with the gradient tool within Adobe Illustrator.
 I recreated a desert landscape and experimented with a color palette.
 Using the different gradients and colors, I was able to create a certain depth in the picture to show the full scenery.
 I incorporated other skills within the exercise such as precise pen tool use for the small features at the bottom and also other brushes to create the scattered look of stars.